Optimal price management in retail energy markets: an impulse control problem with asymptotic estimates: Formulation of the problem

 for $t\geq 0$, where $s > 0$ is the initial wholesale price, $\sigma>0$ is a fixed constant and $W$ is a real Brownian motion defined on a filtered probability space $(\Omega, \mathcal{F}, \{\mathcal{F}_t\}_{t \geq 0}, \mathbb{P})$, where $\{\mathcal{F}_t\}_{t \geq 0}$ is the natural filtration of $W$.
 For the Brownian motion as a model for the electricity price, see Benth and Koekebakker \cite{BenthKoek08} and Remark \ref{rem:comm} below.
 Also, we refer to Section \ref{sec:extensions} for a generalization of \eqref{defS} including a drift term.
 Notice that the retailer has no control on the wholesale price: in most of the cases, i.e., when the company is not too big, this is a reasonable assumption.

 The retailer resells the energy he bought to final consumers.
 According to the most common contracts in energy markets, a retailer can change the price only after a written communication to his customers.
 Hence, we model the final price of the commodity (i.e., what consumers actually find in their bill for one unit of energy) by a piecewise-constant process $P$.
-Namely, we consider an initial price $p>0$, a sequence $\{\tau_k\}_{k \geq 1}$ of increasing random times, corresponding to the retailer's interventions to adjust the price, and a sequence $\{\delta_k\}_{k \geq 1}$ of impulses, corresponding to the jumps of the process.
+Namely, we consider an initial price $p>0$, a sequence $\{\tau_k\}_{k \geq 1}$ of increasing random times, corresponding to the retailer's interventions to adjust the price, and a sequence $\{\delta_k\}_{k \geq 1}$ of real-valued impulses, corresponding to the jumps of the process (the retailer can both increase and decrease the price).
 For every $t \geq 0$, we then have

 In Definition \ref{def:admissiblecontrols} below, we provide precise conditions on the variables $\tau_k$ and $\delta_k$.
 We also assume that the retailer faces a fixed cost $c > 0$ when intervening to adjusts the price $P_t$.
 We refer to Section \ref{sec:extensions} for a generalization including a state-dependent term in the intervention costs.